gbu-zhanglab/gbu-zhanglab.github.io/_pages/home.md

 permalink: /
 ---

-**News: Our lab is ready**.New instruments for quantum material study will be built!
+**News: Our lab is ready**.
-More details to follow.
+New instruments for quantum material study will be built!

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >